 In Colombia, only 0.37% of vehicles are electric, and this figure is projected to reach just 3% by 2032, meaning 90% of vehicles will still use fossil fuels.
 Internal combustion vehicles consume four times more fuel than electric ones, leading to higher CO2 emissions and cost per kilometer, which disproportionately affects low-income individuals and their ability to cope with climate change.
 EVs can help reduce urban air pollution, as 90% of people live in areas with high pollution levels.

-During the partnership period, MubOn has made progress toward delivering an all-in-one mobile solution for EV users.
+To date, MubOn has made progress toward delivering an all-in-one mobile solution for EV users.
 Designed to streamline the entire EV charging experience, the platform integrates charging, billing, payment, management and real-time monitoring into a single, user-friendly system.
 So far, the platform has onboarded over 500 users, facilitated more than 500 charging sessions and delivered over 7,000 kWh of energy.

 To align platform development with real-world needs, MubOn hosted three workshops in Cali and Bogotá to identify infrastructure deployment challenges and user priorities in both cities.
 In response to rising demand, MubOn is expanding its charging network with new installations across Bogotá, Medellín, Cali and Villavicencio, further supporting Colombia’s transition to clean transportation.

-MubOn also actively participated in major national and international events, such as the Open Innovation Summit, COP16, the Automobile Fair, and Shark Tank Colombia, to showcase its contributions to electric mobility and strengthen strategic partnerships.
+MubOn also actively participated in major national and international events, such as the Open Innovation Summit, Biodiversity COP16, the Automobile Fair, and Shark Tank Colombia, to showcase its contributions to electric mobility and strengthen strategic partnerships.
 Its growing impact has been featured in prominent outlets including Semana, Mobility Portal and Mobile Time.

-The partnership aims to improve the regulatory standards and policy frameworks, particularly the minimum conditions required to install private stations in multifamily units and the interoperability between all charging actors.
+During the partnership period, the partnership aims to improve the regulatory standards and policy frameworks, particularly the minimum conditions required to install private stations in multifamily units and the interoperability between all charging actors.
 MubOn will ensure that at least 50% of technical jobs for monitoring electrical stations are led by women.
 It will work with ICESI University to develop a training plan to increase the number of women with e-mobility expertise and a digital tool to reduce misinformation across the country.

 Finally, Celsia will serve as the testing laboratory for new features developed by MubON before they are released to the market.
 It aims to promote the commercialization of MubON's new services among its customers.